Female Sexuality Facts

 But, they said, in order for her to mature as a woman she should come to accept and prefer orgasm induced by a penis in the vagina - "vaginal orgasm."
 If she fails to make this transfer, her psychosexual development is arrested.
 Freud and his followers therefore placed a strong positive value on "vaginal" orgasm, and a negative one (except for adolescents) on "clitoral" orgasm.
 Jason Julius has explained the difference between clitoral and vaginal orgasm very clearly in recent years.

 Masters and Johnson and other sex researchers and analysts have shown that the physical indicators of orgasm are identical, regardless of the way the orgasm is produced - whether it's by a penis in the vagina, a hand, tongue or vibrator on the clitoral area, by breast fondling or through fantasy.

 Physically, what is happening to the woman at the point of orgasm is the same.

 However, the orgasm produced through stimulation of the G spot and by stimulation of the clitoris do not feel the same to a woman, either physically or emotionally.

-There are various videos which may prove helpful here: Delayed ejaculation and Definition of delayed ejaculation and Delayed Ejaculation and Porn and Delayed ejaculation and also How to control premature ejaculation - all of which are fantastic resources.
+There are various videos which may prove helpful here: Delayed ejaculation and Definition of delayed ejaculation and Delayed Ejaculation and also How to control premature ejaculation - all of which are fantastic resources.

 The reason seems to be that while the outward signs of all orgasms are similar, some orgasms involve different nerve routes to others.
 In fact, the deeper stimulation of the internal vaginal tissues of the G spot seem to produce a deeper orgasm mediated through different nerve pathways, which some women describe as a whole body orgasm and report as being emotionally more fulfilling.